Skip to product information

 Richard Hakluyt (1553-1616)

--FIRST EDITION – here complete of all text including the Bowen leaves in 2nd state and the Drake leaves.
+-FIRST EDITION – here complete of all text including the Bowes leaves in 2nd state and the Drake leaves.

 Generally, very good condition.
 Some side-notes and upper titles are trimmed.
 Title page backed.
 Title page backed.
 19th Century calf, with spine rebacked.
 Some annotations and old names to title page and text.